JV-FIU/Agent-Based-Stock-Market-Simulator/README.md

 # Agent-Based-Stock-Market-Simulator
 Senior Design Project based on ABIDES

-Link to the original ABIDES library:  https://github.com/abides-sim/abides
+Link to original ABIDES package: https://github.com/abides-sim/abides

 To launch prototype app, enter the command: python MainX.py in the command prompt or terminal